© 2026 All Rights reserved WUSF

 "With the extraordinary drought... then you add the extraordinary freeze on top of it, everything was brown, very little moisture, and within a day or two, that what moisture we've gotten here today will be gone," he said.
 "And so it is very important to not underestimate Florida wildfire season."

-On Tuesday, Florida Forest Service officials recommend that residents create a defensible space around their homes by clearing out dry and dead vegetation.
+On Tuesday, Florida Forest Service officials recommended that residents create a defensible space around their homes by clearing out dry and dead vegetation.

-It's also important to fully extinguish any controlled fires, like barbecues and bonfires, and report uncontrolled fires as soon as possible, officials said.
+It's also important to fully extinguish any controlled fires, such as barbecues and bonfires, and to report uncontrolled fires as soon as possible, officials said.

 "We need people to be very careful of that normal fire you would have in your backyard, the little bonfire, the brush burning.
 We need those thoroughly put out before you go to bed," Simpson said.